aksulightning/aksulightning/README.md

 - 👋 Hi, I’m @aksulightning
 - 👀 I’m interested in own projects.
-- 🌱 I’m currently interested to learn "How to code".
+- 🌱 I’m currently interested to learn "How to code in Javascript".
 - 💞️ I’m looking to collaborate on "I don't know".
 - 📫 How to reach me: via Github or Discord.
-- HTML, CSS, C#
+- HTML, CSS

 <!---
 aksulightning/aksulightning is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.